glennklockwood/limelead/content/pages/sysadmin-howtos/beaglebone.md

 ---
-title: Getting started with BeagleBone Black
+title: Getting started with the BeagleBone Black
 shortTitle: BeagleBone
 ---